Steal This Strategy: Using Keyword Research for Competitor Analysis

 As you incorporate those new competitor terms, make sure to map them across your entire marketing funnel too.
 Some will be prime for top-funnel awareness content, while others are primed for mid-funnel evaluation or bottom-funnel purchase content.

 Don't fall into the trap of only creating the same type of content.
-A healthy strategy needs a balanced mix of keywords and content types to guide users through their entire buyer's journey.
+A healthy strategy needs a balanced mix of keywords and content types to guide users through their entire buyer's journey, ultimately aligning with your business goals and expanding your customer base.

 From there, you can create purposeful content workflows that systematically guide your audience through the entire buyer's journey using those competitor terms.